I

 Ockham’s Razor had Jeannie Adams

-from Black Inc Press talking about Indigenous literacy.
-She posed the
+from Black Inc Press talking about Indigenous literacy

 question: why should Indigenous Australians read fiction if there are no characters